 Grab These Ingredients:

 - Water & Cornstarch: Cornstarch lightly thickens the sauce.
 You don’t need much, but you must combine it with a little water before using, otherwise you’ll have lumps of powdery cornstarch in your finished sauce.
-Cornstarch is typically mixed with water to make a “slurry” before using in sauces; see strawberry sauce as an example.
+Cornstarch is typically mixed with water to make a “slurry” before using in sauces; see strawberry sauce and blueberry sauce as an example.

 - Fresh or Frozen Raspberries: You’ll love that you can whip this sauce up in the summertime when berries are fresh in season, or in the middle of winter as the snow falls outside.
 I actually love this sauce with frozen raspberries because they’re typically frozen at their peak freshness and sweetness.
+Same story with my ultra thick raspberry cake filling.
+And I only use frozen berries in these raspberry sweet rolls.

 - Sugar: Too much sugar can mask the natural berry flavors, so stick with only 1/4 cup (50g) in this recipe.
 If your raspberries are extremely tart, increase to 1/3 cup (67g).
 This isn’t jam, so we don’t need an onslaught of sugar.